hirre/ctag/README.md

 (Linker uses specific static boost libraries and sqlite3.o)

+If "TEST" is defined you need to dynamically link "boost_unit_test_framework".

 If you use Windows, environmental variables %USERPROFILE% or %HOMEDRIVE% and %HOMEPATH% must be set (usually they are).
 In OSX or Linux $HOME must be set (usually is).

 ### LICENSE